szaumoor/ZSTweaks/ZSTweaks/README.md

 **Component 1630:** Make The Jade's Fang slightly more powerful and improve the lifesteal effect

 This component will make the healing per it based on probabilities, such that there is a 50% chance it will heal by 1, 20% chance it will heal by 2, 15% chance it heals by 3, 10% chance it heals by 4, and 5% chance it heals by 5.
-Additionally, there is a 15% chance the stun happens as well, but only if a Save vs. Spell is failed.
+Additionally, there is a 15% chance the stun effect happens too, but only if a Save vs. Spell is failed.
 All the effects now bypass Magic Resistance, like the Stupifier in BGEE and Adjatha the Drinker (which is probably an oversight in this case).

 **Component 1660:** Make Heart of the Golem +2 get a couple more magic-based features, inspired by the description